Joint Declaration of Pope Francis and Patriarch Kirill: Commentary and reactions

 The Ukrainian Orthodox Church of the Kyivan Patriarchate also criticised the declaration; it states that the declaration ignores the opinion and position of the Ukrainian Greek Catholic Church.
-It also protests that the declaration had not stated that the War in Donbass was a Russian military intervention in Ukraine.
+It also protests that the declaration had not stated that the War in Donbas was a Russian military intervention in Ukraine.
 In a press conference on 18 February 2016, Francis explained that questions like who started the "state of war in Ukraine" was a "historical problem".